Content or SEO audit – Which one and Why do we need it?

 - Pages readability/ scannability of (Titles, topic sentences, headers, bullets points..)

 - You are about to redesign your website

 - You are experiencing low or zero traffic

 - You need to find out why pages aren’t converting

 - You would like to make your content more relevant to increase conversions.

-Tip: Screaming frog spider can help you speed up the process to find the areas where there is a need for improvement.
-But, it’s up to you to decide if you’ll rewrite parts of that content, archive or delete it.
+Tip: Screaming frog spider can help you speed up the process to find the areas of your site where there is a need for improvement.
+But, it’s up to you to decide, if you’ll rewrite parts of that content, archive or delete it.

 A content audit is a qualitative analysis (on steroids) for a particular channel – a website, or a big company blog.
 Whatever you are going to tackle, it will cover and address the suitability of the content and its SEO strategy.

 I knew you’d ask and the answer is: in this industry there is two type of audits:

 - SEO audit: identify the strengths and weaknesses of search engine optimisation.